RaisingAwesome/Ghost-Catcher-Cam/README.md

 Fixing Boot Issues:
 + If you get it working, it's best to never do an upgrade no matter how bad you feel like doing it.
 + Often, it is the "import cv2" that is failing.
 It has been known to either cause a Segmentation Fault or some .o file problem.
++ You can look for errors on bootup with:

+      journalctl -b
 + Some things to try:

       sudo apt-get reinstall coreutils
       sudo apt-get reinstall python3-opencv2